MicrosoftDocs/azure-devops-docs/docs/tfs-server/admin/backup/restore-data-same-location.md

 ### To rebuild the warehouse

-1. On the server that is running the application-tier services for Team Foundation, open a Command Prompt window, and change directories to *Drive*:\\%programfiles%\\Microsoft Team Foundation Server 12.0\\Tools.
+1. On the server that is running the application-tier services for Team Foundation, open a Command Prompt window, and change directories to *Drive*:\\%programfiles%\\TFS 12.0\\Tools.

 2. Enter the following command: